MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 This license covers up to 16 cores and is valid for the lifetime of the hardware.
 Additionally, it gives you access to the latest versions of Azure Stack HCI and AKS, with unlimited containers and virtual machines (VMs).

-An extra two-core and four-core license add-ons are available for systems with 16-cores or more.
+Extra two-core and four-core license add-ons are available for systems with 16-cores or more.

 ## Benefits

 With the Azure Stack HCI OEM license, you can simplify the licensing and activation process, as well as reduce costs and operational complexity.
 Other benefits include:

-- Eliminates the need for separate licenses for Windows Server and Azure Stack HCI.
+- A single license for Windows Server and Azure Stack HCI.

-- No need for more tools or keys to activate the Azure Stack HCI operating system.
+- No tools or keys to activate the Azure Stack HCI operating system.

 ## License requirements